How to install Python with pyenv runtime version manager

 What is PIP?

-PIP is a package manager for Python packages, or modules like npm(Node Package Manager in Node.js community)
+PIP is the standard package manager for Python packages, or modules like npm(Node Package Manager in Node.js community)

 Modules are Python code libraries you can include in your project.